 No later than the third week of the sixth term in the program, each student must notify the Director of Graduate Studies of the composition of his or her full prospectus committee.
-The prospectus committee often becomes the dissertation committee, but this needn’t always be the case and uncertainty about the ultimate composition of the dissertation committee should not stand in the way of the designation of the prospectus committee by the end of the sixth term.
+The prospectus committee often becomes the dissertation committee, but this needn’t always be the case and uncertainty about the ultimate composition of the dissertation committee should not stand in the way of the designation of the prospectus committee by the third week of the sixth term.
 Dissertation and prospectus committees ordinarily consist of three, and no more than three, faculty members.
 Exceptions to this rule require special justification and must be approved by the Director of Graduate Studies.
 Chairs of prospectus and dissertation committees must be members of the Philosophy Department, though someone appointed chair while in the Department can continue in this role even if she should subsequently leave.